-Luckily, most businesses and franchises meet this operating criteria.
-Business ventures that don’t include lending, investing or single investments in real estate.
-However, real estate does present a grey area, as you can fund a property management or Real Estate Operating Company, but whether or not it qualifies as “operating” depends on the scale of the venture.
+Most businesses and franchises meet this operating criteria.
+Business ventures that are eligible don’t include lending, investing, or single investments in real estate.
+Real estate does present a grey area: you can fund a property management or Real Estate Operating Company, but qualifying as “operating” depends on the scale of the venture.

 And one more thing: your business must be legal on the federal level.
-For example, though marijuana is legal in many states now, it still hasn’t been legalized by the federal government.
-Even if you live in a state where a pot shop is legal, typically you cannot use ROBS to fund it.
-Some of the more risk-tolerant ROBS providers will move forward with a business like this — but keep in mind that the IRS has not yet given approval of ventures that are not federally legal.
+For example, though marijuana is legal in many states, it still hasn’t been legalized by the federal government.
+Even if you live in a state where pot shops are legal, typically you can’t use ROBS to fund one.
+Some of the more risk-tolerant ROBS providers may move forward with a business like this; but note that the IRS hasn’t given approval to ventures that aren’t federally legal.

 3. Maintain Active/Actual Employee Status

 DO — Maintain your position as an active, bona fide employee who takes a salary.

 DON’T – Become a passive employee.
-This means a couple of things: you must pay yourself a salary, and you cannot be a silent investor.
-The fifth pillar states that all business owners with qualified employer stock must be active employees of the business.
-(This isn’t a requirement for any business partners that use funding other than ROBS.)
-Keep in mind that the active status doesn’t specifically state the type of work you must do.
-You could work the register, manage inventory or serve on the board of your corporation.
-However, this does mean you can’t be a passive investor in your friend’s wine bar or use ROBS to buy a franchise location for spouse or child.
+This means a couple of things: you must pay yourself a salary and you can’t be a silent investor.
+The fifth ROBS pillar states that all business owners with qualified employer stock (QES) must be active employees of the business.
+This isn’t a requirement for any business partners who use funding other than ROBS.
+Keep in mind that the active status doesn’t specifically state the type of work you do.
+You could work the register, manage inventory, or serve on the board of your corporation.
+But this pillar does mean you can’t be a passive investor in your friend’s wine bar or use ROBS to buy a franchise for your spouse or child and not be involved.